brentgti/electron-Teams-links/README.md

 ## To Use

-Clone this repository and run "npm start" from the main directory or create an exe by following the instructions here: https://www.npmjs.com/package/electron-packager
+Clone this repository and run "npm start" from the main directory or create an executable by following the instructions here: https://www.npmjs.com/package/electron-packager

 ## To Do